 ABP maintains healthy relationships with its trade union partners and attends quarterly meetings with Unite, ABP's recognised trade union, to discuss any items and areas that may affect any part of ABP's Unite members.
-Matters such as ABP's terms and conditions of employment, learning and development and business changes are often discussed at these meetings.
-Annual pay and conditions of employment negotiations are also undertaken with ABP.
+Matters such as ABP's terms and conditions of employment, learning and development, business change and ABP's "Good to Great" initiative are often discussed at these meetings.
+Unite also undertake Annual pay and conditions of employment negotiations with ABP.